backdrop-contrib/flickr/README.txt

 - Flickr images can be displayed in blocks, within content or as fields.
 - Open Flickr photos in Colorbox, Lightbox or alike.
+- Show user/group photostreams and sets as responsive slideshows.
 - Image caption with the Flickr title, date taken, where  and by who.
 - Show the longer Flickr description on hover if it exists.